How to Block Websites on iPhone (& Any Device) — A Guide for Parents Looking to Minimize Distractions

 The internet is filled with distracting, explicit, or even dangerous content.
 Thankfully, you can get around it easily by blocking websites.

 Whether you’re trying to block websites to protect children from seeing inappropriate videos or minimize distractions, we’ve got you covered.
 With our simple guide, you’ll learn how to quickly create blocklists on smartphones, computers, and individual browsers.
 To be 100% safe online, we also recommend you download our iOS VPN or Android VPN client, depending on your platform.
-One subscription covers 10 devices, so nobody in your family will miss out on vital digital protection.
+One subscription covers an unlimited number of devices, so nobody in your family will miss out on vital digital protection.

 As a parent, you may also wish to add extra protection with parental controls — don’t worry, we have all the info you need to set them up.
 We’ve even included bonus tips about making sure hackers don’t steal any private data!

 Quick Guide: How to Block Websites On Any Device